Weekly Announcements

 · Ocean Guides Needed!

 Middle schoolers, high schoolers and adults, we need your help in our underwater adventure!
-If you'd be willing to serve at Scuba VBS this summer, please sign up at the table, click the link and select volunteer registration or contact Hannah McLaughlin (dce@peacewaverly.org) or Faith Nimtz!
+If you'd be willing to serve at Scuba VBS this summer, please sign up at the table or click the link and select volunteer registration or contact Hannah McLaughlin (dce@peacewaverly.org) or Faith Nimtz!

 · Can't join us but still want to be a part of VBS?